 The coffee hot and what we did was measure the temperature drop every five minutes.
-And what we found out is the Frank Green was the best one, the one that lasts for a longer hot.
+And what we found out is Frank Green was the best one, the one that lasts for a long hot.

 So when there was, it was another one, that lasts quite a while as well.
 It was Frank Green number one for sure for a long way.

-Second one, like I said, like that is because the material that they are built, they are stainless steel with an installation layer.
+The second one, as I said like that is because the material that they are built, they are stainless steel with an installation layer.
 So yeah,

 that allows the heat to stay inside the cup rather than like, so if you want a cup that’s actually going to keep your coffee hot for a long